 “The best options are to wash less frequently and to use a dry shampoo to hold you over in between washings.
 My favorite dry shampoo is by Rene Furterer.
-When you do wash, scrub gently using color safe shampoos.
+When you do wash, scrub gently using color-safe shampoos.

 There’s also Evo Fabuloso Color Enhancing Shampoos and Conditioners, they come in a variety of tones ranging from chestnut to purple-red.
-These can be very pigmented so definitely follow the instructions and dilute with regular conditioner for a more pastel look.”
+These can be very pigmented, so definitely follow the instructions and dilute with regular conditioner for a more pastel look.”

-“Number one, to keep your hair healthy and strong I recommend a conditioning treatment that leaves the hair cuticle closed.
+“To keep your hair healthy and strong, I recommend a conditioning treatment that leaves the hair cuticle closed.
 Number two, avoid washing your hair too often, once a week is best.
 Finally number three, I customize a conditioner for my clients using some of the pastel tone and a nice treatment conditioner, this can be used once a week, once the color starts to fade.
 I always mix my custom conditioners starting with either Manic Panic and/or Pravana color.
 Then I add a masque treatment to the desired color mixture.

 I use either the Shu Uemura Ultimate Remedy Masque for hair that needs repairing and moisture, Shu Uemura Color Luster Masque for added color protection and moisture, or the Plarmia Treatment customizing it for fine or thick hair.”

-– AURA FRIEDMAN @auracolorist Editorial Colorist at Sally Hershberger Salon in New York.
+– Aura Friedman (@auracolorist) Editorial Colorist at Sally Hershberger Salon in New York

 The color spray is the final product to put on the hair to protect from the elements.
 It uses natural oils that protect from UV rays and fading sun rays, and it also gives the hair some hydration.
 The more hydrated and healthy the hair, the less the color is going to fade (regardless of if it is pastel hair or not).
 It is important to protect your hair just like it is your skin, so I really love this product.
-I also ALWAYS recommend washing with cold water!”
+I also always recommend washing with cold water.”